 It is very helpful for the teacher to bring along a class roster showing names and addresses.

 The registration form does not require a parent’s signature, but it does ask for a parent’s name, for information only.

 Can my students check out books as part of a library tour?

 Yes!
 Do budget plenty of time for this because children may have a difficult time deciding what to choose!
 Also, if you intend to have your children check out materials, remind them to bring their library cards.
 This speeds up the process considerably.

-If your class prepares a play, musical, or other performance, you might want to consider using a library community room for a weekend or evening performance.
-Community rooms are available at Anderson, Gere, Eiseley, Walt and Bennett Martin Public Libraries.
-Rooms can be reserved by calling 441-8503.
+If your class prepares a play, musical, or other performance, you might want to consider using a library meeting room for a weekend or evening performance.
+Meeting rooms are available at Anderson, Gere, Eiseley, Walt, Williams and Bennett Martin Public Libraries.
+Rooms can be reserved by calling 402-441-8503.

 Youth Services’ areas offer a variety of print and nonprint materials for children to meet and expand their individual skills and interests.

 - Young Adult Collection

 - Books and music on tape

 - Books and music on compact disc